-The comet C/2012 S1 (ISON) imaged at ESO's La Silla Observatory
+The comet C/2012 S1 (ISON) imaged from ESO's La Silla Observatory

 ESO Open House Day.
 Credit: ESO

-In addition to these regular events, the ESO Supernova organises public talks given by astronomers from ESO and nearby research institutes in and around Munich.
-These are also of great interest for students over a wide range of age groups, and are presented in such a way that students learn about research in a very authentic way.
+In addition to its regular programme, the ESO Supernova organises public talks by astronomers from ESO and other research institutes in and around Munich.
+These are interesting for students of a wide range of ages, and are presented such that students learn about research in a very authentic way.

-Groups from schools must have advance reservations for workshops, guided tours and planetarium shows.
-All our educational offers are free.
+School groups must have advance reservations for workshops, guided tours and planetarium shows.
+All our educational experiences are free.
 Please reserve here.